 And while the Switch might not be the competitive powerhouse that the PlayStation 4 and Xbox One are, it still offers an incredible library of multiplayer games.
-In fact, the portable console is home to some of the best co-op experiences we’ve seen this generation.
+In fact, the portable console is home to some of the best co-op experiences we’ve seen this generation, and new competitive games are being added all the time.
 Here are our favorites, whether you’re a fan of raucous racing games, mellow simulators, or monster-hunting titles of the finest caliber.

 Everybody loves board games, but it’s easy for your collection to grow out of control.
 Before you know what has happened, your entire closet is overrun with dozens of boxes, making it a nightmare to pull down a game and get it set up.
 Clubhouse Games simplifies that process.
 This new title from Nintendo includes 51 hit board games, card games, and a random assortment of other mini-games that are fun for the whole family.

 Clubhouse Games makes it easy to jump into classics such as Mancala, Dominoes, Backgammon, Chess, Chinese Checkers, and Four-in-a-Row at the press of a button.
 Games can be played in a variety of modes — including TV, tabletop, and handheld — and support up to four players.

 The next step in the Minecraft franchise is here, and it doesn’t disappoint.
 Minecraft Dungeons is a drastic departure from the original title, but it still features its trademark charm and accessibility.